virtual-labs/exp-img-tags-in-html-iitd/experiment/postest.md

 ## Post test
 <br>
 Q1.
-We can also set image border in HTML code.<br>
+Can we also set image border in HTML code.<br>
 <b>A  True<br></b>
 B   False<br>